‘Set and Forget’: Help Save Money and Reduce Your Energy Use with Utility Savings Programs

 Today, users sign up online by connecting their smart thermostat with their utility account.
 From there, the utility sends an alert through an app or on the thermostat when there is increased demand and adjusts their thermostats a degree or two to reduce the stress on the system.

-Utilities offer rebates and rewards to customers who participate.
+Utilities offer rebates and rewards to rewards to energy heroes who participate.
 Every program is a little different, but in most cases the homeowner can choose if they want to change their temperature, or if they are about to have a house full of family for a child’s birthday party, for instance, they can choose to opt out.

 Now's the Time to Consider Signing Up

 As peak energy demand looms in many parts of the country, utility companies are recruiting homeowners to be part of their voluntary programs.
+Signing up for demand response enables the community to reduce their energy consumption and keep the lights on, which is critical to hospitals and stores during an extreme weather event.
 Many utilities offer a rebate or even a free connected thermostat that is compatible with their demand-response programs.

 Resideo offers a full range of Honeywell Home™ branded thermostats that are demand response-enabled.
-All of our Wi-Fi thermostats have demand-response capability, and our new Honeywell Home T Series Smart Thermostats are perfect for homeowners who can link them directly to rebate programs offered by participating utility companies.
+All of our Wi-Fi thermostats have demand-response capability, and Resideo's Honeywell Home T Series Smart Thermostats are perfect for homeowners who can link them directly to rebate programs offered by participating utility companies.
 Once installed, the thermostat goes to work, adjusting temperatures based on who is in the house and what’s going on outside on the city-wide power grid.
-Homeowners can save on energy costs while helping to reduce the stress on our energy systems during peak hours, which helps utilities to save on building expensive infrastructure.
+Homeowners can save on energy costs while helping to reduce the stress on our energy systems during peak hours, which helps you and your neighbors by avoiding any prolonged power outages.